 As per Hindu Mythology, it is the day when Lord Ganesha was declared as supreme God.
-By observing the vrat of Ekadanta Sankashti Chaturthi, keeps devotees away from every problem they face in life.
+By observing the vrat of Ekadanta Sankashti Chaturthi, devotees can prevent every problem in life.
 Literally, ‘Sankat’ means problems and ‘hara’ means the destroyer.
 On the day of Ekadanta Sankashti Chaturthi, Abhishekam is the main ritual observed during Lord Ganesha Puja.
-It is also believed that Ekadanta Sankashti Chaturthi vrat relieves the devotees of all their sins and confer a place in Svananda Loka – the abode of Lord Ganesha.
-It is the day that dispels all the difficulties, hurdles, and bestows the devotees with health, wealth, and prosperity.
+It is also believed that Ekadanta Sankashti Chaturthi vrat relieves the devotees of all their sins and confers a place in Svananda Loka – the abode of Lord Ganesha.
+This day believes to disappear all the difficulties and hurdles, and bestows the devotees with health, wealth, and prosperity.

 Rituals For Ekadanta Sankashti Chaturthi